 Pampa de Leñas – Casa de Piedra (3.240 m/10,630 ft)

 Breakfast and a 6-hour hike to Casa de Piedra, our second trekking camp in the Vacas Valley.
 The trail offers great views of the Polish Glacier and the East Face of Aconcagua.

 Casa de Piedra – Plaza Argentina base camp (4.190 m/13,746 ft)

 The trail leaves the main valley.
 After crossing the river -with the help of the mules if needed- we hike up the narrower Relinchos Valley, that leads to Plaza Argentina.
 Our base camp chef greets us with a three-course meal in a comfortable dining tent.
 It is the perfect reward after the hardest day of the trip (6-7 hours).

 Rest & Explore

 Plaza Argentina is the perfect spot to take a closer look at the cosmopolitan world of mountaineering; the lofty dining tents, the seasoned guides and porters, the climbers from all over the world; the chatter of the mules and the rush of the helicopter, living together under the same Andean sky.

 But a short walk away, you can experience the raw power of the pristine, high altitude environment.

 Plaza Argentina – Horcones – Mendoza

 Early in the morning, our BC manager will coordinate the helicopter flight (weather permitting).
-Your guide will assist you getting on the helicopter.
-Seeing Aconcagua from the Condor’s perspective is a whole different experience!
+Your guide will assist you in boarding the helicopter.
+Seeing Aconcagua from the condor’s perspective is a whole different experience!
 After enjoying one of the world’s most scenic transfers, the helicopter will land in Horcones, the trailhead of the Normal route.
 A more humble land vehicle (at least it will have cold soda or beer) will drive you to Mendoza, where our program ends.